joao-conde/competitive-programming/README.md

 The repository contains:

 1. A folder with solutions for each online judge
-2. A book about competitive programming (freely distributed by the author)
+2. Books about competitive programming (freely distributed by the authors)
 3. A template cpp file for competitive programming solutions